 Project Aim and Supporting Objectives

-This DNP research uses teach-back to increase healthcare workers' confidence and conviction when treating bipolar disorder patients.
-The initiative will improve patient education, results, and treatment plan understanding through staff participation and communication efficiency.
-Therefore, these goals are listed.
+The aim of this DNP project is to enhance healthcare staff confidence and conviction when caring for patients with bipolar disorder by implementing the teach-back method as a structured communication strategy.
+For this reason, the project seeks to improve the quality of patient education, support better patient outcomes and promote the understanding of treatment plans through communication efficiency and staff engagement.
+To achieve the aim, the following objectives have been outlined.

 To improve staff confidence in speaking with and managing bipolar patients by 25% within 8 weeks of applying the teach-back strategy.

 The goal is to standardize communication tactics by training all personnel on the teach-back method within the first two weeks of the project.